-Those who work for high net-worth clients who have large sums of money to invest are typically called private bankers or wealth managers.
+Those who work for high net-worth clients who have large sums of money to invest are typically called private bankers, corporate financial restructuring or wealth managers.
 The approach for advising these clients is different from advice given to the general public.
 These individuals will have larger cash flows and a broad spectrum of investments.
 Private bankers usually have a team of professionals such as accountants and analysts to help manage high net-worth clients.

 The employment outlook predicts job market growth of 33% between 2010 and 2020, according to the Bureau of Labor Statistics (BLS).
 This is much faster than the overall job market growth in the United States.
 This is largely due to an increase in the number of people who are retiring every year.
 Additionally, more people will seek personal advice as other forms of retirement income decrease or disappear completely.
 Due to financial shortfalls, many state and corporate employers offer less or no pensions to retirees, prompting more individuals to seek planning advice.